moogar0880/PySubler/README.rst

 Valid Tag Table
 ^^^^^^^^^^^^^^^
-Also probably worth noting is the list of valid Tag attributes and their types:
+Also probably worth noting is the list of valid Tag attributes:

 - Name
 - Artist